 Make sure you stick to reputable companies when choosing a preformulated nootropic.
-This is why BrainStack by Maven Labs and Mind Lab Pro by Opti-Nutra are our preformulated nootropic stacks of choice as they are developed by reputable companies and their blends have been masterfully crafted.
+This is why Mind Lab Pro by Opti-Nutra is our preformulated nootropic stack of choice as it is developed by a reputable company and their blend has been masterfully crafted.

 Creating your own stack gives you full flexibility to be creative as you want and to make changes to you stack components and dosages as you see fit.
 Creating your own stack is also much more economical than purchasing a brand name preformulated stack since you aren’t passed along the extra costs of marketing and packaging.
 Most people that get serious about nootropics opt for designing their own stack for these reasons: full control and cheaper price tag.

 However, if you do the research, and are willing to adjust the dosages of your supplementation until you get the effects you want, creating your own stack is the way to go.
-If making your own custom stack sounds too tedious or complicated for you, read our Alpha Brain Review for more details on our favorite preformulated nootropic.
+If making your own custom stack sounds too tedious or complicated for you, read our Mind Lab Pro Review for more details on our favorite preformulated nootropic.

 NOTE: If you plan to make your own stack, many nootropics come in bulk powder form.
 You’ll need an accurate scale to measure your doses.
 Read our article on the how to measure and consume nootropics for more details.